Asmod4n/ruby-ffi-libsodium/README.md

 ruby-ffi-sodium
 ===============

-"Two Factor Authentication": All you need to store to verify a account is the salt and the mac, which both can be public.
+"Two Factor Authentication": All you need to store to verify a account is the salt, which can be public.
 Even when compromised, passwords should be safe.
 See: http://doc.libsodium.org/secret-key_cryptography/secret-key_authentication.html

 ```ruby
 require './sodium'